 - Those with a body mass index higher than 40 may be considered for surgery without these illnesses.

 - An individual who qualifies should have tried to lose weight without surgery first.

 - Surgery can only be offered to those able and willing to follow through with the required aftercare.

 What weight loss operations are performed at Community Hospital?

 The most commonly performed bariatric operations at Community Hospital are the laparoscopic gastric bypass, sleeve gastrectomy and laparoscopic gastric band (lap band).

 Are there age requirements?

-In general, we do not offer the surgery to teens under the age of 15, and very seldom under the age of 18.
+In general, we do not offer the surgery to teens under the age of 18.
 We do not have an absolute upper-age limit, but make evaluations on a case-by-case basis.